Psycho-oncology: Depression and anxiety

 Common psychological reactions to cancer (same) diagnosis and treatment include depressive symptoms and anxiety.
 Factors that may contribute to clinically significant anxiety and depression in the context of cancer include threat to life, uncertainty regarding prognosis and treatment outcome, worry regarding toxic treatments, functional impairment as a result of toxic treatments, and physical symptoms themselves, commonly including fatigue, pain, nausea, neuropathy, and chemo brain.
 These topics have been incorporated into psychotherapy treatments tailored to the experience of living with cancer.
 While the majority of individuals diagnosed with cancer do not exhibit clinically significant symptoms of depression or anxiety, prevalence after cancer diagnosis is substantially higher than population norms.
-Psychological well-being is not only associated with overall quality of life, but has been shown to be associated with shorter survival.
+While psychological well-being during cancer is associated with higher quality of life, evidence for a relationship with survival remains unclear and inconsistent.
+For example, psychological interventions for patients with early-stage cancer have been found to increase quality of life, but their effect on overall survival has not been consistently demonstrated.

 Coping

 Psychological and behavioral responses by individuals to diagnosis and treatment of cancer in an effort to manage the substantial stress and threat to health are of primary interest in the field of psycho-oncology.
 These responses constitute what can be referred to as one's coping response to a health threat.
-Cognitive adaptation to cancer is particularly challenging due to the multiple domains that cancer treatment effects.
+Cognitive adaptation to cancer is particularly challenging due to the multiple domains that cancer treatment affects.
 There are two broad categories of coping behavior, including approach-oriented oping and avoidance-oriented coping.

 Approach coping construes cognitive, behavioral, and emotion facets of adjustment to cancer including expressing emotions, taking an active role in one's own treatment, remaining active, and discussing difficulties with loved ones.
 Generally, research supports the idea that the use of approach-oriented coping supports more positive adjustments and psychological well-being than avoidance-oriented coping.

 Avoidance coping is an individual's maladaptive attempt to mitigate psychological damage from a stressful event.
 Emotional suppression and avoidance of discussion related to the topic of cancer, as well as passive behaviors preclude individuals from directly managing the concerns that are giving rise to psychological distress.
 Many psychological treatments are designed to enhance individuals' ability to implement more adaptive coping behaviors and cognitions and reduce maladaptive coping.